 In addition to quarterly and annual OKR cycles, you can set alternative OKR cycles.
 This could run on a monthly or six-week basis, for instance.
 Alternative OKR cycles offer benefits such as being more customizable to specific departments, industries, and ways of working, such as sprint or project-based workflows.

-As part of the OKR cycle planning process, you must determine which goals fit into which OKR cycles.
+As part of OKR planning process, you must determine which goals fit into which OKR cycles.
 In some cases, recurring goals will have both annual and quarterly OKR cycles (e.g., revenue targets).
 When deciding on your OKR cycles, you must first flesh out your goals fully.
 Here are a few things to think about:

 - What are your goals, and how many do you have?